nisarhassan12/interface/README.md

 [![Staging](https://github.com/neonlaw/interface/workflows/staging/badge.svg)](https://github.com/NeonLaw/interface/actions?query=workflow%3Astaging)
 [![Production](https://github.com/neonlaw/interface/workflows/production/badge.svg)](https://github.com/NeonLaw/interface/actions?query=workflow%3Aproduction)

-This is a monorepo containing three, top-level packages:
+This is a monorepo containing these folders:

 * A Yarn Workspace, declared at `package.json` and with packages at `./packages`, which contains the bulk of our code.
 * A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing.
-* A Python module, declared at `pyproject.toml` and with code at `./neon_law` and tests at `./tests`, which contains our NLP work and other tasks we feel are well-suited for Python and its ecosystem.

-And build files, including a folder of `Dockerfile`s and `entrypoint` shell scripts, located at `./docker`, and `docker-compose` files for local development and CI located at the project root.
+* A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building out our containers.

 ## Running Locally